Fraud

 Computer fraud differs from basic or ordinary fraud in that there is no personal relationship between the deceiver and the deceived.

-The offence of aggravated fraud
+The offense of aggravated fraud

 • It is very serious due to the importance of the damage and the economic state in which the victim or their relatives are left.